ygoto3/werm/README.md

 - `WERM_USER_PASS`
   - User password for basic authentication along with `WERM_USER_NAME`
   - Specifying no user password means no basic authentication
+- `WERM_PROJECT_ID`
+  - Your GCP project ID if you deploy it to Google Cloud Platform

 Start Docker if you don't have Docker started